In this post, you can read about our family trip to The Winter Clove Inn during the fall of Foliage in Catskills, NY.

 You will find guests of all ages in this hotel.
 Young couples, families with kids, and retired seniors enjoyed the hotel as much as we did.
 We were also pleased to meet with the current owners, who were often present at the property, to ensure their guests’ needs were fully satisfied.

 When you reserve your stay at the Winter Clove Inn, you also get three meals a day that is included with your stay.

 Breakfast, lunch, and dinner are served at a specific hour for all guests.
 The menu consists of an appetizer, two choices of the main dish, and dessert.
 It is updated every day.
 If you are traveling with kids and picky eaters, consider having a backup plan or letting the hotel know your specific needs.
 If you have dietary restrictions, they will also assume that.

 The food itself is reminiscent of homemade food.
 My favorite dishes were creamy soups, meatballs, turkey sandwiches, and garden salads.
 And, of course, the bakery!
 There is a dessert after every meal.
 Three times a day!
 They taste so good that you will not be able to skip them.

-If you want to eat elsewhere, check out Trotwood Restaurant or Log Cabin Cafe near the resort.
+Check out Trotwood Restaurant or Log Cabin Cafe near the resort if you want to eat elsewhere.
 For an upscale atmosphere, you can also visit Silvia.

 Things To Do at The Winter Clove Inn